HOOU-TUHH/Pontifex-Hugo/README.md

 The software pntfx is licensed under MIT.

+If you use pntfx for visualization of your network, please add the following text to your application:

+> The data for the interactive network on this webpage was generated with pntfx Copyright Fabian Gabel and Julian Großmann. pntfx is licensed under the MIT license.
+Visualization of the network uses the open-source graph theory library Cytoscape.js licensed under the MIT license.

 # Getting Started

 > If you want to kick-start your own project with Pontifex and HUGO